allegheny-college-cmpsc-201-spring-2024/lox/README.md

 > the `tools` Maven project.
 This will make the correct changes to `Expr.java` and `Stmt.java`; it's
 > worth a few moments to see how function expressions and statements change.

+#### Additional notes

+This challenge relies on the idea that functions can also be _expressions_.
+One of the main differences distinguishing function _statements_ from _expressions_ has to do with _naming_.
+As you might intuit, anonymous functions are, as the title implies, _nameless_.
+This means that we might need to separate the name and body of our functions while recognizing that function bodies can live as both _expressions_ and parts of _statements_.

+In many cases, this means separating extant code.
+In others, you'll need to add the `FUN` token as a `match` rule in the grammar once all of the rules have been parsed out.
+(The hint here: this `match` should occur in `primary`.)

+One of the distinctions also has to do with `declarations`: we need to be able to tell if a function is just the `FUN` token and _no_ name or if the function is a named function.

+#### Reflecting on this challenge

 There're also questions about this challenge in our [`docs/reflection.md`](docs/reflection.md) file.

 ### Challenge 3